 If you haven’t seen the announcement yet, Claude Code Security is a new capability baked into Claude Code.
 It’s currently in limited research preview for Enterprise and Team customers, with broader availability expected later this year.

-The short version: it scans your codebase for vulnerabilities and suggests fixes—but unlike traditional static analysis, it actually reasons about your code.
-It traces data flows across files, understands business logic, and catches issues that pattern-matching tools routinely miss.
-Anthropic claims Claude Opus 4.6 found over 500 vulnerabilities in production open-source projects that had gone undetected for years.
+The short version: it scans a codebase for vulnerabilities and suggests fixes, but unlike classic static analysis it reasons about the code.
+It traces data flows across files, follows business logic, and can catch issues pattern matchers miss.
+Anthropic claims Claude Opus 4.6 found over 500 vulnerabilities in production open-source projects that had gone unnoticed for years.

 What caught my attention is the multi-stage verification.
 Every finding goes through an adversarial self-review before it reaches your dashboard, which (in theory) should cut down on the false positive noise that makes most SAST tools unbearable at scale.

-But here’s the thing: reasoning-based detection is powerful, and it’s also non-deterministic.
-That’s not a flaw you can toggle off.
-It’s baked into how large language models work.
-So the question isn’t whether Claude Code Security is useful—it clearly is.
-The question is how you integrate it without losing the guarantees your compliance and governance teams depend on.
+Reasoning-based detection is useful, and it is also non-deterministic.
+That is not a setting you can flip off; it is how LLMs work.
+So the real question is not whether Claude Code Security is useful.
+It is how you integrate it without losing the guarantees your compliance and governance teams need.

 How Claude Differs from Traditional SAST